beacon-biosignals/StableHashTraits.jl/README.md

 - `HashVersion{2}` is a new hash context that can be faster (~x100) than `HashVersion{1}`;
   favor it over `HashVersion{1}` in all cases.
 Since this version changes the hash values of some objects, `HashVersion{1}` is still the default to avoid breaking existing code.
-- `HashVersion{2}` avoids more hash collisions, by encoding the type of all objects.
 - `qualified_name` and `qualified_type` have been deprected, favor `stable_typename_id` and
   `stable_type_id` as they are much faster.
 - The requirements for `HashVersion{2}` on the passed hash function have been relaxed, such